ibm-cloud-docs/cloud-pak-multicloud-management/cf-getting-started.md

 </Location>
 ```
 - `CF_HOSTNAME` Specifies the hostname of the CloudForms server.
-- `CLIENT_ID` The client id used while registering CloudForms as an OIDC client with IAM.
+- `CLIENT_ID` The client ID used while registering CloudForms as an OIDC client with IAM.
-- `CLIENT_SECRET` The client id used while registering CloudForms as an OIDC client with IAM.
+- `CLIENT_SECRET` The client ID used while registering CloudForms as an OIDC client with IAM.
 - `CP4MCM_CONSOLE_URL` The URL of the IBM Cloud Pak for Multicloud Management console.
 - `OIDCCryptoPassphrase` Can be any arbitrary alpha-numeric string.
 - **Note:** The `CLIENT_ID` and `CLIENT_SECRET` values are generated when you register CloudForms as an OIDC client, see: [Register CloudForms instance with IAM as an OIDC client](#register-cloudforms-instance-with-iam-as-an-oidc-client).